 Article manuscripts should be submitted to the Editor,

 Eastman School of Music, University of Rochester, 26 Gibbs Street, Rochester, NY 14604.
-Inquiries and soft copies (see items 1
+Inquiries and electronic copies (see items 1

 and 6 below) should be sent to firstname.lastname@example.org.

-one hard copy and one soft copy (see item 6 below) of all material related to the article, a brief biographical data sheet,
+one electronic copy (see item 6 below) of all material related to the article, a brief biographical data sheet,

 permissions for the publication of material under copyright and submit a